 The hammer is designed to be used in breaking concrete, road surface or asphalt, hard or frozen ground.
-It is also suitable for light trenching and benching applications or in ground compacting.
-It can be also used in breaking small and soft boulders.
+It can be also used in breaking moderate sized boulders as well as in demolishing reinforced structures and for major excavation and clearing work.
 Your local dealer will gladly give you more information.